Joy-Anna Duggar Grieves Loss Of Daughter With Instagram Post In Honor Of Her Due Date

 The Inquisitr recently reported that Joy-Anna shared a series of photos to Instagram during a hunting trip with her husband and brothers to the social media site and revealed she was struggling to keep up with the men in her family as they hiked through the Rocky Mountains.

-Joy-Anna and Austin are parents to one son, Gideon, who was born in February 2018.
+Joy-Anna and Austin are parents to one son, Gideon, who was born in February of 2018.

 Counting On airs Tuesdays at 9 p.m.
-EST on TLC.
+ET on TLC.